50 Best Easy (and Fast) Dinner Recipes

-While we've cherished these last few months of bread-baking and stew-making, we're ready to embrace spending a little less time in the kitchen now that summer's here (and there's no end in sight to the pandemic).
+While we've cherished the last year of staying in bread-baking and stew-making, we're ready to embrace spending a little less time in the kitchen now that summer's here (and things are starting to open back up again).
 Enter, and not a moment too soon, these 50 delicious recipes that will put dinner on the table in a mere 30 minutes or less.

 Whether you're experiencing cooking fatigue or just want more time to do other things, these recipes prove that eating a healthy, home-cooked meal doesn't have to be a challenge.
 Dig in!